Michigan Firearm Rights Restoration Lawyers

 We Can Help You With Firearms Restoration in Michigan

 Proving by “clear and convincing” evidence that you are not a danger to others is much more complicated than you may realize.
 Evidence of “rehabilitation” must be well documented, persuasive, and credible.
 The lawyers with LEWIS & DICKSTEIN, P.L.L.C. have vast experience convincing the government that our clients are rehabilitated.
-We have decades of experience developing petitions which convincingly and categorically demonstrate that our client is deserving of the restoration of various rights and privileges.
+We have decades of experience developing petitions that convincingly and categorically demonstrate that our client deserves the restoration of various rights and privileges.

 Defense of State and Federal Firearms Charge

-When we are retained to represent someone who is either charged with a weapons crime or being investigated for a crime with a gun, our team mobilizes to intervene, limit damage, collect evidence, preserve exculpatory evidence, attack scientific proofs, and do the necessary legal research to gain every possible advantage for our clients.
-Our highest priority is to achieve a dismissal of all charges when possible.
+When someone is facing charges for a weapons crime or under investigation for a crime with a gun, our team mobilizes to intervene, limit damage, collect evidence, preserve exculpatory evidence, attack scientific proof, and do the necessary legal research to gain every possible advantage for our clients.
+Our highest priority is to achieving dismissal of all charges when possible.
 In those cases where a dismissal is not possible, we work to accomplish a highly favorable settlement when desired by the client or fight for an acquittal at trial when appropriate.

 Michigan Criminal Defense Attorney